 She has also stayed in disabled cabins on cruise ships where the queen-sized bed could not convert to twins or where room for a wheelchair transfer was only available on one side of the bed.
 Depending on the needs and preferences of wheelchair-bound travelers, certain bed configurations might be unacceptable.

 Fully accessible cabins always come with a shower bench, but sometimes these fold-down seats are too small – especially for an amputee like Kerper.
-She’s had to request a large transfer bench for the shower so she could have the stability of a larger seat that she could hold onto.
+She’s had to request a large transfer bench for the shower, so she could have the stability of a larger seat that she could hold onto.

 Automatic doors are not standard in wheelchair-accessible cruise rooms, and cruise ship doors can be heavy.
-Kerper commends Royal Caribbean’s Radiance and Quantum-class ships for featuring these rare auto-opening doors.
+Kerper commends Royal Caribbean’s Radiance and Quantum Class ships for featuring these rare auto-opening doors.

 Finally, not all handicapped rooms are fully accessible for passengers with little to no mobility.
 Several of Carnival’s accessible cabins are actually “ambulatory accessible cabins,” meant for people who use a cane or walker, but aren’t full-time wheelchair users.
-These rooms have grab bars to offer extra stability, but have steps or thresholds between the main room and the bathroom or balcony, and may not have the space to accommodate a wheelchair.

-You must store your assistive device inside your cabin.
+This includes walkers, wheelchairs, and scooters.
 Most cruise ships do not allow passengers to park their wheelchairs or cruise mobility scooters in the ship’s hallways, where they can obstruct exit routes.

-Cruise lines recommend that passengers with mobility impairments bring or rent a wheelchair or scooter that can collapse or fold to fit under the bed or in the cabin’s closet.
-While this might be necessary if you've booked a regular cabin, most handicapped accessible rooms have plenty of space to store a wheelchair or scooter, as well as outlets by the bed for charging motorized equipment.
+While this might be necessary if you've booked a regular cabin, most handicapped-accessible rooms have plenty of space to store a wheelchair or scooter, as well as outlets by the bed for charging motorized equipment.

 Are any solo cruise cabins wheelchair accessible?

 Most accessible cruise cabins accommodate two or more travelers.
-Regular solo cabins are rare in the industry, and the rooms tend to be smaller than standard cabins.
-So far cruise lines have not deemed it worth their while to devote a room large enough for a wheelchair to just one paying customer.
+Regular solo cabins are rare in the industry— though new builds are starting to feature more rooms for single passengers—and the rooms tend to be smaller than standard cabins.

-However, Kerper confirms that disabled travelers are allowed to cruise on their own as long as they do not require assistance with daily living.
-“You will never ever get any personal help with anything” from cruise ship crew, she says.
+“You will never ever get any personal help with anything” from the cruise ship crew, she says.
 “If you need help, you must travel with a caregiver.”

 Cruise ship staff cannot help travelers transfer from their wheelchair to the bed or toilet, or assist them with other daily tasks.
 Kerper begs travelers to be honest with themselves and their families about their needs.
 “People never think they’re as disabled as they are,” she says.
 If your spouse isn’t able to help you with daily living tasks while on vacation, you’ll need to bring along another family member, friend, or professional caregiver to assist you.

 However, due to medical privacy concerns, a cruise line cannot ask why you need the room or require any kind of proof.
-Some travelers will take advantage of this loophole in order to book a larger cabin.
+Some travelers will take advantage of this loophole to book a larger cabin.

 “Accessible cabins definitely sell out,” says Kerper, “but how far in advance they sell out varies by ship and itinerary.”

-The higher-end staterooms will also fill up before inside and outside cabins because there are far fewer of them.
-She uses Royal Caribbean's Oasis of the Seas as an example.
 The 5,500-passenger ship has only 42 accessible cabins.
-Of those, only two are junior suites and one a loft suite.
+Of those, only two are Junior Suites, and one is a Loft Suite.
 Among her clients, she sees a lot of demand for accessible suites, but there simply aren’t enough of these rooms to meet the demand.
 Book as early as you can if you want to nab one.
+Otherwise, you might find yourself facing limited options or even having to adjust your travel plans.

-With decades of experience working with disabled travelers and sailing on many ships across multiple cruise lines, Kerper has a good idea of which ships work better than other for travelers in wheelchairs.
+With decades of experience working with disabled travelers and sailing on many ships across multiple cruise lines, Kerper has a good idea of which ships work better than others for travelers in wheelchairs.
 Both she and her customers give Royal Caribbean top marks for its customer service to disabled people.

 “I’m a big fan of Royal Caribbean’s accessibility,” she says.
 “Celebrity, Norwegian, Holland America, and Princess are also very good.
 But I’m not a fan of Carnival.
 The cabins aren’t spacious enough and the pool decks aren’t accessible.”